Loss Prevention Agents are a surprise to shoplifters when caught.

 Does that surprise you?
-Not illegal profiling of a protected class, but rather profiling a location within a store, certain behavior, certain techniques and mannerisms that are outside the norm for honest shoppers.
+Not illegal profiling of a protected class, but rather profiling a location within a store, certain behavior, certain techniques, and mannerisms that are outside the norm for honest shoppers.
 Shoplifters often have a distinctive behavioral profile that can be quickly spotted soon after they enter a retail store.

 06 – Loss Prevention Agents use Technology

 Most stores these days have surveillance cameras to track and record the behavior of shoplifters.
-Shoplifters don’t know if someone is watching from a distance possibly using multiple cameras, high-powered binoculars, and recording your criminal acts.
+Shoplifters don’t know if someone is watching from a distance possibly using multiple cameras, high-powered binoculars, and recording their criminal acts.
 LP agents also use communication tools to report your movements and prepare a reception for you when you exit.